Crystal Darkness: Emmy Statuette

 In October 2008, the Arizona Broadcaster's Association received the Governor's Award from the Rocky Mountain Southwest Chapter of the National Academy of Television Arts & Sciences.
 The Emmy Statuette recognized the work of the Childhelp Crystal Darkness campaign in Arizona and its extensive community outreach.
 The Governor's Award is given annually to a deserving program and is the highest achievement the NATAS Chapter rewards.

-Trivia

-One of the recovering addicts featured in the film is Darrell Brooks, who would later kill six people and injure 62 others in the Waukesha Christmas parade attack.